Made January 2023/Updated October 2023

-The purpose of this post is merely to catalogue counts of monthly record highs and lows coming into the National Center for Environmental Information’s site and all related charts and graphs produced in my Excel files for South African data sets.
+The purpose of this post is merely to catalogue counts of monthly record reports of (high maximums, low minimums, high minimums and low maximums) coming into the National Center for Environmental Information’s site and to depict all related charts and graphs produced in my Excel files from South African.
 Monthly records are those set for the entire period of one month.
-For example, the highest temperature set during the month of March at Atlanta Hartsville-Jackson Airport was 89F set on 3/23/1995.
-I am in the process of constantly updating this data verifying the 2009 Meehl et. all surface Records published in geophysical Science that I initiated from 2009.
+For example, the highest temperature set during the any month of March at Atlanta Hartsville-Jackson Airport was 89F set on 3/23/1995.
+I am in the process of constantly updating this data verifying the 2009 Meehl et. all surface Records published in geophysical Science that I initiated during the year 2000.
 Each individual count could be a tied surface record or one broken by several degrees Fahrenheit.

 Here is the link to the NCEI site:

 “The monthly records summarized here are compiled from a subset of stations in the Global Historical Climatological Network.
 A station is defined as the complete daily weather records at a particular location, having a unique identifier in the GHCN-Daily dataset.